mmmelon/model-package-spec/README.md

 #### common

 Client shared between client and server
 - **methods.js:** (Methods namespace) Meteor methods.Meteor methods only check parameters and call a function.Never place your code inside a meteor method.
 Context inside methods functions should not be use.
-Called userId should be passed as authorId in function parameters.
+Caller userId should be passed as authorId in function parameters.
 - **model.js:** Client/Server shared functions, collection declaration and model declaration.
 - **triggers.js:** (Triggers namespace) Collection hooks should be avoided.
 Instead we use functions that should be called when some action is done.
 - **errors.js:** (Errors namespace) Error types declaration.
 Never return an string or code as error.
 You should always throw errors declared inside this file.